guy9050/gluetool/DEVELOPMENT.md

   - `virtualenv` utility

+  - `ansible-playbook` - you can either use the one provided by your system, or install it into newly created virtualenv.
+You can use pretty much any reasonable version, `citool` lists `ansible` as one of its requirements, and it will install the correct version in its virtualenv anyway.

-  - system packages - it is either impossible or impractical to use their Python counterpart, or they are required to build a Python package required by `citool`:
+  - system packages - it is either impossible or impractical to use their Python counterpart, or they are required to build a Python package required by `citool`.
+In some cases, on recent Fedora (26+) for example, it's been shown for some packages their `compat-*` variant might be needed.
+Please, install them as told during the process.
-    - `krb5-devel`
-    - `libcurl-devel`
-    - `libxml2-devel`
-    - `openssl-devel`
-    - `rpm-python`
-    - `yum`

-  - in some cases, on recent Fedora (26+), it's been shown for some packages their `compat-*` variant might be needed.
-Please, install these as well:
-    - `compat-openssl10-devel`

   - you'll need RH CA certificates, some pieces of our infrastructure work on HTTPS.
 If you don't have the certs installed already (check your `/etc/ssl`), fetch them (`root` required):